Otto von Moser

 Königreich Württemberg: KG, Generalleutnant

 Royal Württemberg general officer Otto von Moser commanded XIV.
-Reserve Corps during the latter part of the Great War.
+Reserve-Korps during the latter part of the Great War.
 He was also a prolific writer on military issues, having authored the book "Die Württemberger im Weltkrieg" (Württemberg Participants in the World War), published in 1938.

 Otto's father, Major Ernst Otto Moser, served honorably in Württemberg's military forces and was thus elevated to nobility status in 1845 by His Majesty King Wilhelm I.

-In the summer of 1916, Generalleutnant von Moser was transferred to Lys, France to replace General Graf von Pfeil und Klein-Ellguth as commander of the 27th Infantry Division.
+In the summer of 1916, Generalleutnant von Moser was transferred to Lys, France to replace General Graf von Pfeil und Klein-Ellguth as commander of the 27.
+Infanterie-Division.
 This unit was sent in July 1916 to the River Somme where they were engaged in four straight weeks of heated battle.
 Following a stint in early 1917 where he provided front line infantry units with specialized training in defensive tactics, von Moser was sent to the Artois region to replace Georg Fuchs as commander of XIV.
-Reserve Corps, fighting in support of Sixth Army.
+Reserve-Korps, fighting in support of 6.
+Armee.
 During the ensuing Battle of Arras (1917), his corps was pounded by British guns during a German defensive action.
 For his skill and leadership during this conflict, Generalleutnant von Moser was decorated with the Pour le Merite medal.

-In mid-June 1917, von Moser's troops were designated Gruppe Arras, switching subordination from Sixth Army to Second Army, commanded by Georg von der Marwitz.
+In mid-June 1917, von Moser's troops were designated Gruppe Arras, switching subordination from 6.
+Armee to 2.
+Armee, commanded by Georg von der Marwitz.
 The relative quiet in the trenches there came to a sudden end on 20 November when the British launched a massive tank attack along the front by Cambrai.
 The constant physical and mental stress eventually took its toll on the general, and he retired from the battlefield in February 1918.
 For his exemplary service, His Majesty the King of Württemberg awarded von Moser with the Commander's Cross of the Militär-Verdienstorden (MVO).
 In his retirement years, General von Moser penned several notable works on military history and tactics.
 It was at his estate in Isny im Allgäu that he passed away in October 1931.

 Pour le Mérite 26.04.1917